 Switching from a traditional campus college to full time learning in an online school is not a decision many students make.
 The existing lockdown policies in the world has put students attending traditional campus colleges in a tough spot.
 Students are given more reasons to switch to an online school day by day.
-With the universal state of COVID-19 lockdown, transferring to an online college is a saving grace for students.
+Social distancing policies globally have placed students attending traditional campus colleges in a tough spot.

 How to Transfer to an Online School

 Have you decided to go full time learning online?
 Are you oblivious of the steps to take to switch from your traditional campus college to an online school?
 Unfortunately, not many students know how to switch from their on-campus college to an online college.
-Highlighted below are the steps to take for online college transfer during the COVID-19 lockdown.
+Highlighted below are the steps to take for online college transfer during our current times.

 1. Make a list of online schools you will like to attend